 Tell us what you think

 We welcome your questions and comments about privacy.
-If you have any concerns or complaints, please contact<insert name and/or title, telephone and email of Privacy Officer>.
+If you have any concerns or complaints, please contact the Privacy Officer by phone on (07) 3871 4944 or email email@example.com.

 Internal Dispute Resolution